cmeza432/Pyramid-Word-API/README.md

 * bandana is not a pyramid word because you have 1 'b' and 1 'd'

 ## How to run
 The program is simple to run.
-First you start the server by running code below:
+First you start the server by running the command prompt below:

 `node .\server.js`

-Then you will either use the API with Postman or using the simple HTML page which works as a GUI.
+Then to use the API once server is running, you have a couple options.
+Use a API Platform like Postman, or the HTML file I created.

 ## Using Postman
 To use Postman with the API simply go into Postman, create a new POST request with the url